yehudacohen/alchemy/alchemy-web/docs/providers/dns/import-dns.md

 # Transfer Records to Cloudflare

-Import records and transfer them to a Cloudflare zone.
+Import records from a domain and transfer them to a Cloudflare zone.

 ```ts
 import { ImportDnsRecords, DnsRecords, Zone } from "alchemy/dns";